We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 For now, at least, location matters for most peoples’ career prospects.
 In 2020, as the COVID-19 pandemic took full grip on the U.S., 5 million employees reported working from home.
 The popularity of telecommuting is only likely to grow in business and office-based settings where employees can complete work offsite.
 Right now, however, that’s only a reality for 3.6% of the American workforce.

-This means you’re probably still going to need to weigh career options when choosing a new city — unless you’re already committed to remote work.
-This is why researching your job field is step #1 in our analysis of how to decide where to live.
+This means you’re probably still going to need to weigh career options as you try to find your perfect city — unless you’re already committed to remote work.
+This is why researching your job field is step #1 in our analysis of how to find the best city for you.

 A quick search online will allow you to pinpoint the areas which are best for your job industry.
 Alternatively, you could look at cities you’re interested in and research the work opportunities in that specific location.
 Try digging into LinkedIn searches or industry-specific listings sites to gauge availability.

 Besides analyzing the number of available positions, you should research the area where most of these businesses are located.
 Is there nearby housing available in your price range, or will you have a long commute?